alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-06-15-adventures-in-the-terraform-dsl-part-vi-towards-a-unit-testing-framework.md

 ▶ terraform testing eval . aws_instance.this spec/fixtures/simplest_instance_count_1.json
 ```

-This then outputs, in Martin's words, "a JSON representation of the configuration object that resulted from evaluating the body of the given resource block against the given mock data."
-He added, "This specific mechanism for doing that isn't the point of this prototype, so let's put these implementation details aside and focus on what kinds of tests this allows us to write."
+This then outputs, in Martin's words:

+> ...a JSON representation of the configuration object that resulted from evaluating the body of the given resource block against the given mock data.

-### Supporting code
+### Rspec helpers

-To be sure, the JSON representation is a little confusing, I needed some Ruby code, copied from Martin's [Python code](https://github.com/terraformnet/terraform-aws-vpc-region/blob/unit-testing-prototype/unittests/test_subnets.py#L85-L135), to make sense of it.
-I have this class here that converts the JSON representation into a structure that makes a bit more sense:
+To be sure, the JSON representation is a little confusing, which is why Martin also wrote some [Python code](https://github.com/terraformnet/terraform-aws-vpc-region/blob/unit-testing-prototype/unittests/test_subnets.py#L85-L135) to make sense of it.

+I chose to rewrite these Python helpers in Ruby so that I could use Rspec instead.
+My thinking is that Rspec is already known to many DevOps engineers, and is the basis of Serverspec, Test Kitchen, Rspec-puppet, Chefspec, InSpec and not to mention an old project [rspec-terraform](https://github.com/bsnape/rspec-terraform).
+And I also believe that Ruby's flexibility - a language that has evolved from sed, AWK & Perl - makes it a good language for automated testing.
+But, of course, the choice of framework here isn't a key consideration.
+I like Rspec.
+Others may feel free to use something else.

+The source code for these are [here](https://github.com/alexharv074/terraform-unit-testing-poc/blob/master/spec/spec_helper.rb#L8-L63).

 ```ruby
 class TerraformTesting